-The basic explanation is that an NFT, or “non-fungible token” is a digital asset that links ownership to unique digital items.
-These could be things like images or even unique assets and items that can be used in online games or virtual worlds.
-Non- fungible tokens have been designed to give a person ownership of something, kind of like modern day digital collectibles.
+An NFT or “non-fungible token” is a digital asset that links ownership to unique digital items.
+These digital items could be songs, pictures, videos, tweets and items in online games or virtual worlds.
+Non-fungible tokens have been designed to give you ownership of something that cannot be replicated or copied.
+In a way, these NFTs are modern day collectibles.
 The original creator of the NFT can still retain copyright and reproduction rights, just like any piece of physical artwork.
 Any individual can buy an artwork print, but only one person owns the original piece.
-AN NFT shows proof of ownership for a digital object.
+An NFT shows proof of ownership for a digital object.

-Non-fungible tokens (NFTs) are typically created using block chain technology, in a similar fashion to cryptocurrencies.
+Non-fungible tokens (NFTs) are generally created using block chain technology, which is the same programming used for cryptocurrencies.
 While NFTs are created by a similar technology, they do not function in the same manner as cryptocurrencies.

-Many consider NFTs to be a new and potentially a safer way of investing in the digital space.
-Just like any unique collectable, digital objects have the opportunity to grow in value over time, allowing the original buyer to sell and potentially turn a profit.
+Many consider NFTs to be a new way of investing and potentially a safer way of investing.
+Several digital objects have the opportunity to grow in value over time, allowing the original buyer to sell and turn a profit.
 Another reason some individuals buy non-fungible tokens is to secure digital ownership of a physical asset.

 We are doing this together, and solving the legal issues presented by NFTs as we explore these new intangible assets.
 Join us on this journey, participate and keep up to date.

 Subscribe to our YouTube Channel ‘The NFT Lawyer‘ to stay on top of the latest legal developments and issues for Brand NFT drops.